Pagnyl/Scrapping-GoldBaum/README.md

  - Find solution to have date on the X-axis for Invesco
  - Use reactJS instead of tkinter to show value
  - Use a library to run the script everyday, to get data automatically.

+Project made in 2020 - By Louis P